The Girl from Allahabad – 1

 At the onset, I have to admit that it is impossible to cover her whole life in an article or a series of articles because it was a long and illustrious career and her tenure as prime minister spanned more than a decade.
 Her first tenure lasted for ten years and her second tenure for four.

-The events that we will be looking at here will be the events that piqued my interest as a young boy reading the New Straits Times between the age of 10-14 and we will look at the 1971 Liberation War of Bangladesh, the death of her son Sanjay – a death that rocked the nation and a death many believe was an assassination, the subsequent fall-out with her daughter in law Maneka, who remains the only member of the Nehru dynasty who is not associated or affiliated to the Congress Party of India.
+The events that we will be looking at here will be the events that piqued my interest as a young boy reading the New Straits Times between the ages of 10-14 and we will look at the 1971 Liberation War of Bangladesh, the death of her son Sanjay – a death that rocked the nation and a death many believe was an assassination, the subsequent fall-out with her daughter-in-law Maneka, who remains the only member of the Nehru dynasty who is not associated or affiliated to the Congress Party of India.
 Maneka who has had a long and illustrious political career herself serves with the BJP and finally the events that led to Indira’s death.

 The events that I have mentioned here are by no means complete or comprehensive and for anyone who wants to acquire an insight to the life of India’s iron woman, it is best that they get a copy of her biography (there are a few in the market).